 2. INTERNATIONAL RADIO CODE

-International Radio Code is great for confirming things like spellings of names, email addresses, or street addresses.
+International Radio Code is great for confirming things like spelling names, email addresses, or street addresses.
 You can find a listing of these at: http://www.alphabravocharlie.info/alphabet.php

 Mastering the pronunciation of these words is key!
-Two that are often mispronounced are ‘L for LEE-mah (not LYE-mah) and ‘Q for Keh-BECK, not KWEE- beck’.
-Pay particularly close attention to those two... especially if talking with a caller from Quebec!
+Two often mispronounced are ‘L for LEE-mah (not LYE-mah) and ‘Q for Keh-BECK, not KWEE- beck.’
+Pay close attention to those two, especially if talking with a caller from Quebec!

-If you want to use a substitute word, make sure there is already a context in the conversation for it.
+If you want to use a substitute word, ensure there is already a context in the conversation.
 For example, if you are talking with someone named Sarah, you could easily say ‘S as in Sarah’ and be understood.
-But if there is no context, the best practice is to use the International Radio code as it is widely used and more familiar to the majority of North Americans.
+But if there is no context, the best practice is to use the International Radio code as it is widely used and more familiar to most North Americans.

 3. SINGULAR OR PLURAL?